dev-satyamjha/Hyprland_Dotfiles/readme.md

 Inspired by:
 - Hyprland community configs
-- Special thanks to @harshnarayanjha for making me belief into Hyprland and taking all my initial and current bugs into his hand
+- Special thanks to [@HarshNarayanJha](https://github.com/HarshNarayanJha) for making me believe into Hyprland and taking all my initial and current bugs into his hand